nsdigirolamo/nicks-ray-tracer/README.md

     <img src="https://i2.lensdump.com/i/RGij4K.png" width="90%"/>
 </p>

-I am not going to implement motion blur because I don't think it looks very good and I'm just not interested in it.
+I am not going to implement motion blur because I don't think it looks very good and it doesn't interest me.

 I am also not going to implement bounding volume hierarchies (for the time being) because they use pointers.
 I'm not a good enough Rust developer to figure out how to get Rust to work nicely with pointers.
 I understand conceptually how the C++ code from the book works.
 That's enough for me to carry on without actually implementing it.